 A Pair of Design B&Bs: El Diablo y la Sandia & Boca del Monte by Diablo y la Sandia

-El Diablo y la Sandia is one of the best hotels in Oaxaca for people who love pretty design and an intimate atmosphere.
+El Diablo y la Sandia and Boca del Monte are some of the best hotels in Oaxaca for people who love pretty design and an intimate atmosphere.
 My couple of pictures don’t do it justice – click through to see some of the beautifully curated decor.